kevingillispie/Schema-Scalpel/README.md

 #### 1.2.2

-[UDPATED] The schema/JSON-LD format error checking has been greatly improved.
+[UPDATED] The schema/JSON-LD format error checking has been greatly improved.

 #### 1.2.1